Charles Towneley (MP)

-Colonel Charles Towneley (January 1803 – 5 November 1876) was a wealthy English Gentleman from an old Roman Catholic, Lancashire family.
+Colonel Charles Towneley (January 1803 – 5 November 1876) was a wealthy English Gentleman from an old Roman Catholic Lancashire family.
 He entered the United Kingdom parliament in pre-independence Ireland for the Whig Party and Independent Irish Party, and later commanded the 5th Royal Lancashire Militia.

 Early life

 Born in January 1803, he was the eldest son of Peregrine Edward Towneley (1762–1846) of Towneley Hall, Burnley and Charlotte Drummond.
 His eldest sister Charlotte died, aged 20, in January 1818.
-Another elder sister, Frances, married Thomas Stonor, 3rd Baron Camoys in 1821, and his younger brother John would follow Charles closely.
-In August 1817, he entered the Roman Catholic seminary at St Mary's College, Oscott, studying there until Summer 1823.
+Another elder sister, Frances, married Thomas Stonor, 3rd Baron Camoys in 1821.
+Charles's younger brother John would follow Charles closely throughout the brothers’ careers, several times filling positions after his older brother left them.
+In August 1817, he entered the Roman Catholic seminary at St Mary's College, Oscott, studying there until summer 1823.
 John joined him the next year.

 Career

 Politics

 Towneley unsuccessfully stood for election for the Whigs in Oxford at a by-election in 1833, caused when his brother-in-law's election was declared void on petition.
 He stood again in South Lancashire at the 1837 general election, but was also unsuccessful.
-He was first elected Whig MP for Sligo Borough, Ireland at a by-election in April 1848.
+He was first elected Whig MP for Sligo, Ireland at a by-election in April 1848.
 However, after a committee formed due to an election petition found he was, by his agents, guilty of treating, he was declared unelected in June, causing a by-election in July.
 He returned to the seat as an Independent Irish MP after the 1852 general election but, in 1853, again was unseated.
 Upon another petition, bribery by his agents was again discovered.
 He made no further bids for parliament afterwards.

 Military

 In the build-up to the Crimean War, Towneley was commissioned on 16 March 1853 to raise the 5th Royal Lancashire Militia with the rank of Lieutenant-Colonel Commandant.
-The auxiliary regiment was already embodied, when war was declared against Russia on 28 March, the following year.
+The auxiliary regiment was already embodied when war was declared against Russia on March 28 of the following year.
 In May 1855 they began duty at Aldershot and moved to Clonmel, Ireland at the start of December.
 From mid-April 1856, the regiment spent a month in Dublin, before returning to Burnley to be disembodied on 6 June.
 He retired from the command on 23 March 1863 and was appointed Honorary Colonel of the regiment.
 John Towneley was originally commissioned as one of the Majors, and succeeded Charles in both roles.